-Due to the expansion of the range of our investment products, we established our own national wholesale sales force in May 2007.
-Currently, four sales representatives form our wholesale sales team.
-We expect this sales team to grow in the near future.
-We believe that having dedicated sales representatives to market and distribute our investment products and services to retail financial advisors, registered dealers and financial planners across Canada will help increase our brand awareness, aid with ongoing client maintenance, increase sales of our Funds and other investment products, and improve our platform for launching additional investment products in Canada and internationally in the future.
+Our national wholesale force, established in May of 2007, consists of five regional sales managers with three supporting sales representatives.
+We believe that having dedicated sales representatives to market and distribute our investment products and services to retail financial advisors, registered dealers and financial planners across Canada will help increase our brand awareness, aid with ongoing client maintenance, increase sales of our Funds and other investment products, and improve our platform for launching additional investment products.
+To support third-party sales of our Fund products, in 2009 we introduced a new purchase option for the majority of our domestic mutual funds - a Low Load Option.
+Under the Low Load Option, SAM LP will pay a commission to the investor's dealer when the investor subscribes for Series A units.